What is content design?

 Content design was pioneered by Sarah Winters (née Richards) and her team of content strategists in their work for the UK government’s online services, before they produced the cult book Content Design.

 This tells you a lot about the origins of content design: from the very start, it’s been all about providing services and clear information to the widest audience possible.
-And it’s grown over time to become useful for anyone working in content creation, web design, digital storytelling, marketing, and communications.
+And it’s grown over time to become useful for anyone working in content creation, web design, digital products, storytelling, marketing, and communications.

 Content design defined